shivenmian/load-balancer-SA/README.md

 ## Getting Started

-**Before you start working**, it is imperative you know all that's written in [this doc](/GETTING_STARTED.md) so please go over it before doing anything else.
+**Before you start working**, it is imperative you do all that's written in [this doc](/docs/GETTING_STARTED.md) so please do what's written there, before moving ahead.

 ## Workflow (follow this strictly)